alessandro-gentilini/knuth-interview-2006/README.md

 KARAGUEUZIAN: Satirical.

-KNUTH: But anyway, that’s why I liked *Mad Magazine*, because it was like crazy type of satire on the sacred cows of the day, and so when my friends and I discovered in high school, you know, we devoured every page, and it was a special, you know, mad about *Mad*.
+KNUTH: But anyway, that's why I liked *Mad Magazine*, because it was like crazy type of satire on the sacred cows of the day, and so when my friends and I discovered in high school, you know, we devoured every page, and it was a special, you know, mad about *Mad*.
 We, and